FluMist Quadrivalent Influenza Description

 FluMist Quadrivalent Influenza Dosage

-FluMist Quadrivalent is a vaccine that is sprayed into the nose by a healthcare professional.
+FluMist Quadrivalent is a vaccine sprayed into the nose by a healthcare professional.

 November 25, 2020 - Israel has ordered AstraZeneca's FluMist vaccines for its citizens.